QUICK LINKS (click to jump to section)

-Simply put, a House Church is a community of followers of Jesus commited to one another and the mission of the Gospel.
+SNAPSHOT: Simply put, a House Church is a community of followers of Jesus commited to one another and the mission of the Gospel.
 We are pursuing to love God, love people, share Jesus, and do it together.

-The word “House” can be distracting.
+DIGGING DEEPER: The word “House” can be distracting.
 We are a people that tend to need to label things in order to make distinctions.
 Using House Church is only meant to help draw out a distinctive from a ministry that revolves around a large Sunday gathering verses a small transformational community called together to live out and pursue the reality of everyday, disciplemaking ministry.
 Although we see all throughout scripture that churches met in homes, it is not meeting in a home that leads to our communities to fully embodying the convictions that God has led us to pursue.
 It is actually more helpful to describe what a house church is on a spectrum of characteristics instead of strictly pragmatically.
 JD Payne (https://www.youtube.com/watch?v=CInobm3zyHA) and Dietrich Schindler (https://exponential.org/resource-ebooks/shift/) have been helpful in these articulations.

 • Less organizational, more organic - churches are meant to be birthed out of the Gospel and the Gospel is meant to be expressed through the daily lives of the Christ-follower.
-Because each Christ-follower is called and equipped by the Holy Spirit, the church should more necessarily be an expression of what God shapes through those called together instead of the application of a model or program.
+Because each Christ-follower is called and equipped by the Holy Spirit, the church should, more necessarily, be an expression of what God shapes through those called together instead of the application of a model or program.

 • From involvement to discipleship - Church is not something that we attend or a ministry we support.
 It is a result of each Christ-follower living out their identity in Christ and mandate to pursue Gospel mission and disciplemaking and doing it as a people vitally called together.
 The question is not, “is this community meeting my needs but rather, how does God intend to use me to build up one another and help us engage every day mission for Jesus?”

-• Less intellectual to more personal - we are not saying that we don’t want to engage the mind… that is vital.
+• Less intellectual to more personal - We are not saying that we don’t want to engage the mind… that is vital.
 What we are saying is that we are seeking to go beyond merely cognitive environments where we passively pass on Truth.
-The point of all of our learning is that it would result in each person growing in the intimacy with Jesus and lives being transformed more and more into Christ’s image.
+The point of all of our learning is that it would result in each person growing in their intimacy with Jesus and lives being transformed more and more into Christ’s image.
 It is proven that transformational learning comes through a personal exchange with others and opportunities to live out what is being learned.
-It is also known that The most motivated learners are the ones who have a personal stake in what they are pursuing.
+It is also known that the most motivated learners are the ones who have a personal stake in what they are pursuing.
 Living in this kind of community more naturally leads to that which is being learned being lived out and what is being lived out driving what we are learning.

 • More participatory, less passive settings - Scripture is clear (Ephesians 4:11-16; 1 Peter 2:4-5; Romans 12:4-8; 1 Corinthians 12:12-14) that for the church to be fully equipped for Kingdom ministry and more fully giving testimony to the image of Jesus, everyone is necessary.
-Everyone Christ-follower is gifted by the Holy Spirit and is needed in the using of those gifts in loving, teaching, encouraging, and equipping one another.
-That is why it is necessary to create spaces for mutual submission and exchange and House Churches facilitate that much more naturally.
+Every Christ-follower is gifted by the Holy Spirit and is needed in the using of those gifts in loving, teaching, encouraging, and equipping one another.
+That is why it is necessary to create spaces for mutual submission and exchange: House Churches facilitate that much more naturally.
 Relationships flow more naturally out of sitting in living rooms looking at each other than sitting in rooms looking at the back of heads as we all look at one person.

 • Everyday mission instead of Sunday Driven - Because every Christ-follower is a disciplemaker and every disciplemaker is a missionary with a mission field to claim, we should expect and pursue that our time and energy should be focused on Gospel ministry through the entire body of Christ 7 days a week instead of Gospel teaching being served to the body of Christ 1 day a week.
 It has been our experience that having a weekly large sunday gathering demands time and resources that end up taking away from that which results in everyday mission.
 We need our ministry to be driven more by ministers (priesthood of believers) and less by Ministers (professional pastoral staff).